 Squirrel Shape Matching

-Squirrel Coloring Sheets
+Squirrel Coloring Page

-My kids enjoy doing coloring sheets. ๐๏ธ
+My kids enjoy doing coloring sheets.

 Print coloring sheets with squirrel outlines.
 Kids can color these squirrel-themed coloring sheets that will keep them engaged while improving their hand strength and concentration.

-Squirrel Crown
+Squirrel Paper Crown

-Cut a rectangle from thick brown paper and attach it to make a band that fits their heads.
 Cut the outline of the face from brown paper, glue it to the front, and add details with a marker.
-Your kids will love wearing these squirrel-like crowns. ๐
+Your kids will love wearing these squirrel-like crowns.

-Squirrel Maze Puzzle
+Squirrel Maze Game

 My son loves solving maze puzzles to connect two objects.

 Print a squirrel maze puzzle where kids help the squirrel find his food – the acorn.
-Kids connect the squirrel on one end to its acorn on the other end of the maze by tracing the correct path through twists and turns. ๐งฉ
+Kids connect the squirrel on one end to its acorn on the other end of the maze by tracing the correct path through twists and turns.

 These puzzles keep kids occupied and focused on making it to the end of the maze.

-Squirrel Paper Plate Craft
+Paper Plate Squirrel Craft

 A simple craft activity with paper plates that my son loved making.